Teyo1/RedTeamingStuff/Social-Engineering/Phishing-Server/README.md

 ## Scenario for Usage

-- **Scenario**: The phishing attempt is framed as a security alert from LinkedIn, urging the target to act quickly to secure their account.
-This creates a sense of urgency and fear, which can lead people to act impulsively and enter their credentials without scrutinizing the legitimacy of the request.
+- **Scenario**: The phishing attempt is framed as a job opportunity.
 - **Specific Group**: This is effective for professionals who use LinkedIn regularly and are concerned about account security.
 It preys on the natural anxiety people feel about potential security breaches.

 ## Harvesting Tool